LET-3D-AP: Longitudinal Error Tolerant 3D Average Precision for Camera-Only 3D Detection: Related Work

 \section{Related Work}

-Following popular 2D detection benchmark datasets, such as PASCAL VOC~\cite{everingham2015pascal} and COCO~\cite{lin2014microsoft}, most 3D object detection benchmark datasets for autonomous driving rely on the metric 3D\,AP to evaluate detection performance based on the intersection over union (IoU), either in 3D or in a bird's eye view (BEV), with predefined IoU thresholds.
-For example, the KITTI dataset~\cite{Geiger2012CVPR} and the Waymo Open Dataset~\cite{sun2020scalability} follow the PASCAL VOC evaluation and adopt 3D IoU as the main matching function.
+Following popular 2D detection benchmarks, such as PASCAL VOC~\cite{everingham2015pascal} and COCO~\cite{lin2014microsoft}, most 3D object detection benchmarks rely on the metric 3D\,AP to evaluate detections based on the intersection over union (IoU), either in 3D or in a bird's eye view (BEV), with predefined IoU thresholds.
+For example, the KITTI dataset~\cite{Geiger2012CVPR} and the Waymo Open Dataset~\cite{sun2020scalability} adopt 3D IoU as the main matching function.
 The Waymo Open Dataset proposes to use a heading accuracy weighted AP, referred to as APH, as the primary metric to penalize incorrect heading prediction.
 NuScenes~\cite{nuscenes2019} uses the center distance between predicted objects and ground truth objects as the true positive matching criterion and proposes a set of true positive metrics to quantify other errors, including localization, scale, and orientation.